 - Turn the command dial at the back of the camera to change the ISO number

-Current versions of the popular Canon Rebel models feature a dedicated ISO button.
+Current versions of the popular Canon Rebel digital cameras feature a dedicated ISO button.

 - Press the ISO button to display available ISO options